shannonpeng/shannonpeng.com/app/content/projects/hackmit-2017.md

 ## Faction Cup

-I proposed the idea of a Faction Cup—a mini-tournament (inspired by the *Harry Potter* Triwizard Cup) that would aim to add more fun to the hackathon experience and encourage more hackers to attend events.
-With a joint effort from the Marketing, Development, and Logistics committees, we brought the Faction Cup to life at HackMIT 2017!
+I proposed the idea of a Faction Cup—a mini-tournament (inspired by the *Harry Potter* Triwizard Cup) that would aim to add more fun to the hackathon experience and encourage more hackers to attend events throughout the weekend.
+With joint efforts from the Marketing, Development, and Logistics committees, we brought the Faction Cup to life!

 <div class="image-set" markdown="1">